-Permit Term Regulatory Citation Regulatory Description Monitoring, Recordkeeping, and Reporting Requirements 5.2.4 40 CFR 63.6595(c) (1/30/13), 63.6640(e) (1/30/13), 63.6645(a)(5) (1/30/13), and 63.6650(f) 1/30/13) 40 CFR 63 Subpart ZZZZ Table 8 (1/30/13) NWCAA 104.2 (8/11/16) Comply with applicable requirements in 40 CFR 63 Subpart A as listed in 40 CFR 63 Subpart ZZZZ Table 8.
+Permit Term Regulatory Citation Regulatory Description Monitoring, Recordkeeping, and Reporting Requirements 5.2.4 40 CFR 63.6595(c) (1/30/13), 63.6640(e) (1/30/13), 63.6645(a)(5) (1/30/13), and 63.6650(f) (1/30/13) 40 CFR 63 Subpart ZZZZ Table 8 (1/30/13) Comply with applicable requirements in 40 CFR 63 Subpart A as listed in 40 CFR 63 Subpart ZZZZ Table 8.
 Notifications under 63.7(b) and (c), 63.8(e), (f)(4) and (f)(6), 63.9(b) through (e), and (g) and (h) do not apply to existing stationary emergency RICE.
 Report each instance in which the applicable requirements in 40 CFR 63 Subpart A as listed in 40 CFR 63 Subpart ZZZZ Table 8 are not met.
 Deviations must be reported according to the requirements in 40 CFR 63.6650(f) and AOP Term 2.4.7.
-5.2.5 40 CFR 63.6605 (1/30/13), 63.6625(h) (1/30/13), and 63.6655(a) (1/30/13) NWCAA 104.2 (8/11/16) Comply with the emission limitations and operating limitations in this subpart that apply at all times.
+5.2.5 40 CFR 63.6605 (1/30/13), 63.6625(h) (1/30/13), and 63.6655(a) (1/30/13) Comply with the emission limitations and operating limitations in this subpart that apply at all times.
 Minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.
 At all times, operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require any further efforts to reduce emissions if levels required by this standard have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
-Keep the following records: (i) Records of the occurrence and duration of each malfunction of operation (i.e., process equipment) or the air pollution control and monitoring equipment. (ii) Records of all required maintenance performed on the air pollution control and monitoring equipment.
+Determination of whether such operation and maintenance procedures are being used will be based on information available which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance Keep the following records: A copy of each notification and report that you submitted to comply with this subpart, including all documentation supporting any Initial Notification or Notification of Compliance Status that you submitted, according to the requirement in 63.10(b)(2)(xiv).
+Records of the occurrence and duration of each malfunction of operation (i.e., process equipment) or the air pollution control and monitoring equipment.
+Records of performance tests and performance evaluations as required in 63.10(b)(2)(viii).
+Records of all required maintenance performed on the air pollution control and monitoring equipment.
 Records of actions taken during periods of malfunction to minimize emissions in accordance with 63.6605(b), including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation.